 We live in an anxious world.
 This rings true on a global scale as well as in our individual lives.
-Across the world there are uprisings of religious fanatics whose aim is to bring suffering, persecution and death to those who do not believe as they do.
+Across the world, there are uprisings of religious fanatics whose aim is to bring suffering, persecution, and death to those who do not believe as they do.
 They are driven by hate and will use any means to accomplish their end.
 This ominous cloud is gathering in many countries and creating anxiety concerning our way of life and our future.

 If this is not enough to make you anxious, there is the personal stuff of marriage, raising kids, health issues, aging parents, making ends meet financially, and fitting more and more things into an already overcrowded schedule.

 The good and the bad of anxiety.
 All of us experience anxiety in one way or another.
 It is part of the human condition from birth to the grave.
 The baby often cries anxiously as a way of getting the caregiver to deal with his hunger or physical discomfort.
 The anxious parent tosses in his bed awaiting the return of his teenager from their date.
 Moms and dads watch a news program concerning a military action and their minds struggle to put away the pressing thought that their loved one might have been wounded or killed in the battle.
 Day after day they live with the anxiety that the one they have seen grow up before them may return maimed or may not return at all.
+Been there, done that.

 It may surprise you that I suggest there is something good about anxiety.
 I believe anxiety can both serve us and do great harm to us.
 While we cannot and should not hope to be rid of all anxiety we can take steps to use the good part of it and arm ourselves so as not to be controlled by it.

 What is the good part of anxiety?
 Anxiety is good when it alerts us to some danger or impending harm to us or someone or something we care about.
 It is good when it cautions us to be careful, to use discretion about a decision.
 For example, the wise parent becomes anxious when his child does something which can easily lead to physical harm or death.
 Anxiety alerts the parent to act, to rescue the child from his foolish decision or from someone who could harm him.
-Anxiety can push us to take actions to remedy a problematic situation.
+Anxiety can push us to take action to remedy a problematic situation.
 It can alert a student to prepare well for an exam, a soldier to be vigilant at his task, or a worker to give his best to his job.
-In these ways and many others anxiety, when properly used, can spur us to avoid carelessness or laziness which may lead to failure or even death.
-Seen this way, anxiety can have a good, a beneficial effect.
+In these ways and many others, anxiety, when properly used, can spur us to avoid carelessness or laziness which may lead to failure or even death.
+Seen this way, anxiety can have a good, beneficial effect.
 It serves as a warning signal, an alarm to awaken us to potential harm.
 You might even say it is a sign of wisdom to respond well to the good side of anxiety.

 So, when does anxiety cross the line from good to bad?
 When does this gift become harmful?
 It is one thing to respond to an anxiety-producing situation in order to resolve the issue but quite another to have anxiety control much of your thoughts and actions.
-As with anger or other issues the question comes down to control.
+As with anger or other issues, the question comes down to control.
 Anxiety has crossed the line between helpful and harmful when it is out of control.

 What does bad anxiety do to you and others?
 If you have experienced times when anxiety has controlled you or if you have lived with someone controlled by it you will readily recognize the following symptoms of bad anxiety.